Jacquee18/capstone_project_in-_progress/Project1.md

 2. Regularly backing up the data and storing the backups in different locations.
 3. By taking these steps, you can help to ensure the security and reliability of your data pipeline.

+## c) Implement this project, optimize your process, and create a GitHub repository where you will document all the processes including Screenshort, and a short video explaining the whole process.
+Go to the README.md file as i document the steps followed;